Despite Over 50 Interviews, These Celebs Still Refused To Talk For

-The first two episodes of the six-part docuseries Surviving R. Kelly, which aired on US network Lifetime Thursday on evening, are the most harrowing look yet at the accusations of abuse and sexual misconduct against the singer.
-The series, created by Dream Hampton, features interviews with survivors, his family, his exes, as well as celebrities.
+The first two episodes of the six-part docuseries Surviving R. Kelly, which aired on Lifetime Thursday evening, are the most harrowing look yet at the accusations of abuse and sexual misconduct against the singer.
+The series, created by dream hampton, features interviews with survivors, his family, his exes, as well as celebrities.
 Notably, singer John Legend appeared in the first episode, but Hampton says he was one of few celebrities willing to speak for the series.

 While Legend dismissed praise for his appearance on Twitter ("I believe these women and don't give a fuck about protecting a serial child rapist"), Hampton told the Detroit Free Press finding celebrities willing to be so public with their condemnation of the singer was a challenge.